Birmingham Funeral Home Attorney

 After a loved one’s passing, the last thing that the grieving family needs is insult to injury due to neglect by the funeral home staff or mortician.
-Through the years, Drake Law Firm has seen instances of neglect that no family should have to go through in such trying times.
+Through the years, Drake Injury Lawyers has seen instances of neglect that no family should have to go through in such trying times.
 Whether it is poor embalming, misplacement of the body or loss of the cremation ashes, negligence by the facility can cause an otherwise solemn time for the family to become traumatic, especially to the children and those closest to the deceased.

 Under Alabama law, funeral homes, morticians, cremation facilities and burial contractors have a duty to properly and reasonably prepare and conduct the entire burial and funeral proceedings in a way that is dignified and responsive to the family and friends of the loved one who has recently passed.
 Additionally, Alabama law has specific laws that the address the funeral disposition process.
 In these situations, where neglect has resulted in mental anguish and emotional trauma to family members, Alabama law allows the recovery of both compensation for the family and punitive damages against the company or facility that committed the negligence.